alhajee/ckan/doc/api/index.rst

         'http://www.my_ckan_site.com/api/action/package_create')

     # Creating a dataset requires an authorization header.
-    # Replace *** with your API key, from your user account on the CKAN site
+    # Replace *** with your API key, from your user account on the FMLD site
     # that you're creating the dataset on.
     request.add_header('Authorization', '***')